htcondor/htcondor/docs/admin-manual/daemoncore.rst

 -d
     Use dynamic directories.
-The ``$(LOG)``, ``$(SPOOL)``, and ``$(EXECUTE)`` directories are all created by the daemon at run time, and they are named by appending the parent’s IP address and PID to the value in the configuration file.
+The ``$(LOG)``, ``$(SPOOL)``, and ``$(EXECUTE)`` directories are all created by the daemon at run time, and they are named by appending the parent's IP address and PID to the value in the configuration file.
 These values are then inherited by all children of the daemon invoked with this **-d** argument.
 For the *condor_master*, all HTCondor processes will use the new directories.
-If a *condor_schedd* is invoked with the *-d* argument, then only the *condor_schedd* daemon and any *condor_shadow* daemons it spawns will use the dynamic directories (named with the *condor_schedd* daemon’s PID).
+If a *condor_schedd* is invoked with the *-d* argument, then only the *condor_schedd* daemon and any *condor_shadow* daemons it spawns will use the dynamic directories (named with the *condor_schedd* daemon's PID).

     Note that by using a dynamically-created spool directory named by the IP address and PID, upon restarting daemons, jobs submitted to